 National Booking Service information

 If you have received a letter from the national booking system about a vaccination appointment and have any questions about this, please contact them on the number given.
 The practice does not have any information on the centres and is not able to book appointments for patients at these venues.

-Who is currently able to book for a Covid-19 vaccination through the Primary Care Network?
+Who is currently able to book for a Covid-19 and Flu vaccination through the Primary Care Network?

-We are running regular vaccination clinics at our Covid vaccine centre at Woodhouse Medical Practice.
-We are currently running full-day clinics on Tuesdays and Thursdays but are only booking one week ahead.
+We will be running vaccination clinics at our Covid vaccination centre at Woodhouse Medical Practice.

 If you are in the groups mentioned above and do not have a mobile number on your record, you have not received a link or the link does not work, then please contact us to book on 0113 295 3460.